Bente Kahan: Bente Kahan Foundation

 Kahan came up with the Bente Kahan Foundation in 2006, aiming to furthering mutual respect and human rights through the perspective of the Holocaust.
-Their first activity was the restoration of the White Stork Synagogue in Wroclaw, the only synagogue in that city to have survived the Holocaust, as part of their efforts to preserve the 800 year-old-history of the Jews in Lower Silesia.
+Their first activity was the restoration of the White Stork Synagogue in Wrocław, the only synagogue in that city to have survived the Holocaust, as part of their efforts to preserve the 800 year-old-history of the Jews in Lower Silesia.
 This was completed in 2010.

 Kahan was honored in 2013 with the Knight's Cross of the Order of Polonia Restituta, for her efforts on behalf of intercultural dialogue and for the rescue of the Jewish heritage of Lower Silesia.